Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Computational Experiments

 \textbf{RQ2: Does Prescribe-then-Select outperform the best single policy, is the improvement statistically significant, and how does it vary with training size?} To answer this question, we conduct experiments on both benchmark problems, comparing PS against the best single-policy baseline across a range of training sizes.
-Figures~\ref{fig:RQ2-newsvendor} and~\ref{fig:RQ2-shipment} show average profit as as function of the training size with two-sided 95\% $t$-based confidence intervals for PS and all candidate policies.
-Illustrative examples of the OPTs being trained are in the Appendix \ref{appendix:illustrative}.
+Figures~\ref{fig:RQ2-newsvendor} and~\ref{fig:RQ2-shipment} show average profit as a function of the training size with two-sided 95\% $t$-based confidence intervals for PS and all candidate policies.

 \paragraph{Newsvendor.} For small samples ($N\!\in\![750,1500]$), PS is statistically significantly better than all individual policies (non-overlapping or barely overlapping CIs at multiple $N$), reflecting its ability to route contexts toward \textsc{PPt}–RF (best in Segment~A for small $N$) and \textsc{PP}–kNN (best in segment~B for small $N$).
 The magnitude of the gain in this regime is modest in absolute terms but comparable to the improvement obtained when moving from point-prediction to predictive-prescriptive baselines.
 As data size increases ($N\!>\!1500$), \textsc{PP}–RF dominates and PS rapidly converges to \textsc{PP}–RF (by $N\approx\!2000$).